erikeldridge/app-quality-cookbook/collaboration/principles.md

 ## Motivation

-Development can be stressful if the people involved have different priorities.
-To alleviate this, we can agree on a set of "engineering principles".
+Development can be stressful if the people involved have different priorities, and/or no objective standard.
+To alleviate this, we can agree on a set of guidelines.

-For example, Twitter has 10 engineering principles:
+For example, Twitter has 10 high-level "engineering principles":
 * Portfolio Approach
 * Automation
 * Ownership